Updated August 13, 2020

 Developers must abide by a long list of rules and regulations.
 Though it was different in times past, there is not a single area of the United States where you can just build whatever you want, how you want.
 Every area has its own local zoning and building codes, along with state and national requirements.

-These requirements are not put in place to make development difficult—they are created with a genuine interest in protecting human life from averse disasters like fires and to avoid a deadly structural failure.
+These requirements are not put in place to make development difficult—they are created with a genuine interest in protecting human life from averse disasters like fires and avoiding deadly structural failure.
 Learn the rules and follow the codes.
 Work done “under the table” will come back to bite you—and possibly others.
-Before you make any improvements to the land under your management, make sure you understand the legal scaffolding around your building, or pay an attorney to understand it for you.
+Before you make any improvements to the land under your management, make sure you understand the legal scaffolding around your building or pay an attorney to understand it for you.

 You do not want to be conducting this type of enterprise under your own name, especially given the number of things that can go wrong.
 If projects fall through, investors may come knocking at your door to get their funds back.
 Accidents can happen on the construction site.
 Projects can veer off schedule and over budget, putting you and your goals at risk.
 Hire an attorney to protect you and your assets throughout the real estate development process.
 The easiest way to do this is through creating an LLC, though if you’re developing larger projects, a more complex tax strategy might behoove your financial interests, perhaps through the creation of a corporation.